Jean-Christophe Novelli: The Novelli Academy

 In 2005 Jean-Christophe Novelli opened the Novelli Academy which is based in his 14th-century home in Hertfordshire.
 Novelli continues to host public, private and virtual masterclasses and corporate team-bonding events.
 During sessions in the Academy, Novelli promotes healthy cooking by replacing salt and sugar with his own unique flavours and reducing the amount of saturated fats.

 Personal life

 Novelli has been divorced twice.
-His first wife, Tina, was of English descent; he has a daughter from his first marriage, Christina Novelli (born 1986), who is a musician and songwriter.
+His first wife, Tina, was of English descent.
+He has a daughter from his first marriage, Christina Novelli (born 1986), who is a musician and songwriter.
 He married his second wife, Anzelle Visser, from Stellenbosch in South Africa, in 1999.
 At the time she was a model and also worked at Maison Novelli.
 They divorced in 2005.
 Novelli got engaged in November 2007 to his girlfriend of 2 years, Michelle Kennedy.
 On 29 August 2008, Kennedy gave birth to a son in Los Angeles.
 In July 2012, Kennedy gave birth to another son (Jacques) in St Johann in Pongau, Austria.
-They have a third son called Valentino who was born in 2016.
+They have a third son called Valentino who was born in 2016, who has a condition called 15q13.3 microdeletion syndrome, a rare genetic disorder.